wahyuwww/Ankasa-Ticketing---FE/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch `git checkout -b feature/Angkasa-feature`
+2. Create your Feature Branch `git checkout -b feature/Admin-angkasa-feature`
-3. Commit your Changes `git commit -m 'Add some Angkasa-feature'`
+3. Commit your Changes `git commit -m 'Add some Admin-angkasa-feature'`
-4. Push to the Branch `git push origin feature/Angkasa-feature`
+4. Push to the Branch `git push origin feature/Admin-angkasa-feature`
 5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>